avirgos/thehive-cortex-programs/secdetection/README.md

 pip install -r requirements.txt
 ```

-- Azure AD service account with Microsoft Graph API access and permissions to retrieve security alerts: `SecurityEvents.Read.All`, `SecurityEvents.ReadWrite.All`
+- Azure AD service account with Microsoft Graph API access and permissions to retrieve security alerts : `SecurityEvents.Read.All`, `SecurityEvents.ReadWrite.All`
 - TheHive API key of your service account
 - Proxy settings (optional)

 ## Usage

-To use the `secdetection` script, you need to copy the `config-template.json` and renamed it to `config.json` using this command :
+To use the `secdetection` Python script, you need to copy the `config-template.json` and renamed it to `config.json` using this command :

 ```bash
 cp config-template.json config.json